developer-cody/GorillaWatch/README.md

-# GorillaWatch

-Welcome to *GorillaWatch*, the ultimate mod for **Gorilla Tag**!
-This mod adds a fully-featured *hunt watch* to your wrist when you join a modded lobby.
-With a variety of fun and unique mods, *GorillaWatch* enhances your gameplay experience by introducing exciting new abilities and mechanics.
-Whether you’re looking to explore, get an edge in a chase, or just have fun, there’s something for everyone!

-**Got a suggestion?** Feel free to ping me with any ideas for new features or mods you'd like to see added!
+# GorillaWatch: The Ultimate Mod for Gorilla Tag!

+Welcome to *GorillaWatch*, the ultimate mod designed to elevate your **Gorilla Tag** experience!
+Whether you're looking for new abilities, fun mechanics, or just want to add a twist to your gameplay, *GorillaWatch* offers a collection of exciting mods that bring a fresh perspective to your adventures.
+A fully-featured *hunt watch* on your wrist unlocks a world of possibilities when you join a modded lobby.
+Ready for the next level of Gorilla Tag?
+Let’s dive in!

+## **Current Features:**

+### **PlatformGuy**
+- **Description:** Create and walk on floating platforms wherever you go, giving you a unique advantage in both strategic and thrilling ways.
+Build your own path to victory!

+### **Frozone**
+- **Description:** Glide across any surface with ease, just like you're skating on ice.
+Perfect for making quick escapes or impressive moves in the heat of the chase.

+### **DrawingGuy**
+- **Description:** Leave a trail of drawings in your wake!
+Draw in the air with your hands to create cool shapes or even helpful paths to navigate the map.

+### **IronMonke**
+- **Description:** Become invincible with the strength of iron!
+Feel unstoppable as you power through the game, with the ability to resist being tagged.

+### **VelocityFly**
+- **Description:** Take to the skies!
+Fly through the air at varying speeds based on your hand movements.
+Speed up, slow down, and change direction freely to control your flight.

+### **DashMonk**
+- **Description:** Dash at lightning speeds with the swipe of your hand!
+A fast and exciting way to escape or launch into new areas.

+### **BigMonkers**
+- **Description:** Tower over everyone by becoming a giant!
+Feel like a true force of nature as you take up massive space and outmaneuver your foes.

+### **SmallMonkers**
+- **Description:** Shrink down to a microscopic size and slip through tight spaces that others can’t even dream of accessing.
+Tiny but powerful!

+### **Noclip**
+- **Description:** Forget the boundaries of walls and obstacles!
+Move through solid objects with ease, perfect for exploration or escaping tight situations.

+### **SpeedyMonk**
+- **Description:** Become faster than the blink of an eye!
+Great for outrunning other players, whether you're escaping a pursuit or simply zipping across the map.

+### **HighGravity**
+- **Description:** Feel the weight of gravity pulling you down as you experience a grounded, realistic environment.
+Heavy, slow, and powerful.

+### **LowGravity**
+- **Description:** Soar through the air with a reduced gravity effect.
+Jump higher, float further, and experience a sense of freedom that’s unlike anything before.

+### **NoGravity**
+- **Description:** Complete weightlessness—drift freely through the map with no pull from gravity.
+It’s pure freedom, and the sky’s the limit.

+### **CheckPoint**
+- **Description:** Create custom checkpoints anywhere on the map, then teleport to them with a simple command.
+Perfect for navigating large or complex areas quickly.

+### **MonkePunch**
+- **Description:** Get punched and sent flying!
+Take the game to new heights (literally) as the impact of a punch propels you into the air for a wild ride.

+### **MonkeWalker**
+- **Description:** Defy the laws of physics by walking on other players!
+You’re no longer limited to the ground—walk on anyone, anywhere!

+### **MonkeBoing**
+- **Description:** Jump higher and bounce off any surface you touch, with unpredictable fun every time you land.
+Bounce around and keep the action unpredictable!

+### **WallRun**
+- **Description:** Run along walls like never before!
+Scale walls and make vertical maneuvers, bringing an exciting new dimension to movement and strategy.

+### **AirSwim**
+- **Description:** Glide through the air with the smoothness and freedom of swimming.
+Move through the space as if you were floating, turning the sky into your playground.

 ---

-## **Current Features**

-- **PlatformGuy** – Create and walk on floating platforms to elevate your strategy.
-- **Frozone** – Glide smoothly across any surface, feeling like you’re skating on ice.
-- **DashMonk** – Dash quickly across the map to escape or close the gap in the chase.
-- **SpeedyMonk** – Run faster than ever before—perfect for outrunning your pursuers.
-- **MonkeWalker** – Walk on any surface, even vertical walls, and defy gravity.
-- **WallRun** – Run along walls for a thrilling new way to navigate the map.
-- **AirSwim** – Swim through the air with fluid, effortless movement.
-- **HighGravity** – Feel the weight as gravity pulls you down for a grounded experience.
-- **LowGravity** – Float around with reduced gravity, making every jump feel like a leap of freedom.
-- **NoGravity** – Experience complete weightlessness and soar through the air without limits.
-- **BigMonkers** – Become a giant among monkeys and tower over others!
-- **SmallMonkers** – Shrink down to a tiny size and squeeze through tight spaces.
-- **IronMonke** – Gain invincibility and the strength of iron, making you unstoppable.
-- **VelocityFly** – Fly at varying speeds based on your hand movements, zooming through the air.
-- **MonkePunch** – Punch with extra power, sending others flying with the force of your hits.
-- **DrawMonk** – Draw lines in the air with your hands, creating custom shapes and trails.
-- **Noclip** – Move through walls and obstacles effortlessly, perfect for exploring or avoiding danger.
-- **CheckPoint** – Set custom checkpoints and teleport to them at will for faster navigation.
+## **Join the Fun!**

+Ready to add some serious excitement to your gameplay?
+Joining *GorillaWatch* is simple—just hop into any modded lobby, and your new hunt watch will instantly appear on your wrist, unlocking a host of new features and abilities.
+Customize your experience, test new mods, and explore a whole new world of possibilities in **Gorilla Tag**!

 ---

-## **Join the Fun!**

-To start using *GorillaWatch*, simply join a modded lobby, and your new hunt watch will appear on your wrist.
-Explore new gameplay possibilities, experiment with mods, and have a blast!

-**Have ideas for new features?** Reach out, and let’s keep expanding *GorillaWatch* together!
+## **We Want Your Ideas!**

+Have a suggestion or a cool feature you’d like to see in *GorillaWatch*?
+Don't hesitate to reach out!
+Your feedback is crucial in helping us expand and enhance the experience.
+The future of *GorillaWatch* is in your hands, so let’s make it even better, together!

+Let the fun begin—*GorillaWatch* is waiting!